-How to Configure MaxJsonLength in ASP.NET AJAX applications
+How to configure maxJsonLength in ASP.NET AJAX applications

 Invoking web methods from client scripts is fun.
 But before you roll out your cool applications into the production, please don't forget to reconfigure the max JSON string length, represented by either the maxJsonLength value in the web configuration file or the MaxJsonLength property of the JavaScriptSerializer class.